marisalim/Saiga/README.md

---qs | Phred quality score threshold to filter reads by --buffer | Buffer length +/- amplicon length to filter reads by --subset | Options: `none` OR integer subset of reads to be randomly selected (e.g., 500) --perthresh | Percent read threshold for keeping isONclust clusters (e.g., 0.1 for keeping clusters with >= 10% of reads) --cdhitsim | Sequence similarity threshold for cd-hit-est to cluster spoa consensus sequences by (e.g., 0.8 for clustering spoa consensus with at least 80% similarity)
+--qs | Phred quality score threshold to filter reads by --buffer | Buffer length +/- amplicon length to filter reads by --subset | Options: `none` OR integer subset of reads to be randomly selected (e.g., 500) --subseed | seed number to create random data subsets with seqtk --perthresh | Percent read threshold for keeping isONclust clusters (e.g., 0.1 for keeping clusters with >= 10% of reads) --cdhitsim | Sequence similarity threshold for cd-hit-est to cluster spoa consensus sequences by (e.g., 0.8 for clustering spoa consensus with at least 80% similarity)
 --db | Blast reference database fasta file